Flawless Sabrina: Later career

-The success of The Queen resulted in Sabrina accepting numerous invitations to speak on talk shows and make television appearances in drag.
-These broadcasts caused discomfort not only with the heterosexual and conservative public, but the gay public as well.
-A poster of Sabrina in The Queen has a brief cameo in Pink Flamingos (1972), a film by John Waters.
+The success of The Queen led to numerous invitations for Doroshow to appear on talk shows and other television programs in drag.
+These appearances attracted attention from both heterosexual and conservative audiences and members of the gay community, some of whom were uncomfortable with Doroshow's public presentation.
+A poster of Doroshow from The Queen also appears briefly in John Waters's film Pink Flamingos (1972).